open-edge-insights/uwc/mqtt-bridge/README-mqtt-bridge.md

     3. After successful execution of step 2, unit test coverage report file `MQTT-Bridge_Report.html` must be generated.

-Notes : Above steps are to run KPIApp unit test locally.
+**Notes:** Above steps are to run KPIApp unit test locally.
 In order to run unit test in container, please follow the steps mentioned in section `## Steps to run unit test cases` of file `README.md` in Sourcecode directory.

-#Steps to enable/disable instrumentation logs
+## Steps to Enable or Disable Instrumentation Logs

-1. By default the instrumentation logs are enabled for debug mode & disabled for release mode.
+By default, the instrumentation logs are enabled for debug mode & disabled for release mode.

-2. Go to `Sourcecode\mqtt-bridge\MQTT-Bridge\Release\src` directory and open subdir.mk file.
+1. Go to `Sourcecode\mqtt-bridge\MQTT-Bridge\Release\src` directory and open the subdir.mk file.
+Do one of the following"
-3. To enable the instrumentation logs, go to g++ command at line number 39 & add the option "-DINSTRUMENTATION_LOG".
+	* To enable the instrumentation logs, go to g++ command at line number 39 & add the option "-DINSTRUMENTATION_LOG".
-4. To disable the instrumentation logs,go to g++ command at line number 39 check & remove the option "-DINSTRUMENTATION_LOG" if found.
+	* To disable the instrumentation logs, go to g++ command at line number 39 check & remove the option "-DINSTRUMENTATION_LOG" if found.